December 21st, 2012 Headsman

 Accept no substitutes!

-The Ordinary had good reason to defend his position, for the Ordinary’s own livelihood depended upon his marketing them.
+The Ordinary had good reason to defend his position, for the Ordinary’s own livelihood depended upon his marketing his black-bordered pamphlets.
 This was naked entrepreneurship, direct to Smith’s pocket, and his product stood in competition with every other scandal-sheet hawker crowding the gallows.

 Nor was the printed word the only way to monetize the office of Ordinary.
 In an environment when many people were condemned to death and many were pardoned, Smith was accused of shaking down prisoners to intervene for more lenient treatment.